ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 # Air-Quality-Sensor-Suite-MkII
-A simple, compact and very accurate air quality monitor built around a Raspberry Pi 3 or Pi Zero W with the ability to inteface with industrial SCADA systems via
+A simple, compact and accurate air quality monitor built around a Raspberry Pi 3 or Pi Zero W with the ability to inteface with industrial SCADA systems via
 Modbus TCP.
 With a few additional lines of code in the main loop it's relatively straightfoward to push the entire collected and calculated data set to an MQTT broker.